-If you see your baby cruising or walking with the support of objects or furniture, you can rest assured that they have achieved a vital physical development milestone.
+If you see your baby cruising, toddling, or trying to walk with the support of objects or furniture, rest assured that they have achieved a vital physical development milestone.
 Cruising is the transition from crawling to walking.
-Most babies begin cruising spontaneously, while some cruise and crawl simultaneously.
+Most toddlers begin cruising spontaneously when learning to walk, while some cruise and crawl simultaneously.
 Regardless of how your baby cruises, it strengthens their leg muscles, making it an essential precursor to walking.

 Keep reading this post to understand when your baby will cruise, how it evolves, how to encourage it, and ways to keep the little one safe while they cruise around.

 According to the American Academy of Pediatrics, babies begin to cruise anytime between the ages of eight and 12 months (1).
 It is also the phase when your baby will learn to crawl.
 As your baby becomes adept at crawling, they will pull to stand, that is, get into a standing position while using an object for support.